Many homebuyers and sellers ask about the HST tax on resale homes in Ontario. First, some background information:

 However, under the harmonized sales tax (HST), home buyers and sellers now have to pay extra tax on a range of services associated with the real estate transaction: services such as legal fees, moving costs, real estate commissions and home inspection fees.
 Until the HST took effect, consumers only paid the 5% Goods and Services Tax (GST) on these services.

-In a nutshell, since July 1, 2010, if you are a seller, there is a 13% percent tax payable on the real estate commission you pay – formerly there was only the 5% percent GST payable on this fee.
+In a nutshell, if you are a seller, there is a 13% percent tax payable on the real estate commission you pay.
 Lawyers’ fees are also subject to the 13% percent HST.
-One bit of good news – the cost of a Condominium Status Certificate has remained the same; while there now is HST at 13% instead of GST at 5%, there was no increase in the legislated maximum total amount of $100.
+One bit of good news – the cost of a Condominium Status Certificate has remained the same, at a legislated maximum total amount of $100, although many condo boards will charge extra fees for things such as expedited delivery.

 If you are a buyer, any Home Inspection you pay for is subject to the 13% percent HST.
 And so is the cost of your lawyer, or any movers hired.